tom-odb/openapi-to-mcp-demo/README.md

 ## Example

-An example e-commerce API specification is included in `examples/ecommerce_openapi.yaml`.
-Use this for testing and demonstration purposes.
+An example CRM API is included in the `crm/` directory with its OpenAPI specification at `crm/docs/crm_openapi.yaml`.
+This provides:
+- A working FastAPI implementation to test against
+- A complete OpenAPI spec for conversion testing
+- Sample endpoints for products, customers, and orders

+You can use the CRM API's OpenAPI spec to test the entire conversion workflow.

 ## Key Features